ScialdoneLab/COMUNET/README.md

 These tutorials use human AML data from [van Galen *et al.,* 2019](https://doi.org/10.1016/j.cell.2019.01.031).

 The tutorials 1_PrepareData.ipynb and 2_CellPhoneDBanalysis.ipynb describe equivalent procedures, as described above.
+If you prefere to skip tutorial 1_PrepareData.ipynb, you can find the normalized filtered counts and filtered annotation in the tutorial subfolders [AML328_d0_forComparative](https://github.com/ScialdoneLab/COMUNET/tree/COUMNET-dev/Tutorials/Tutorial_AML_comparative/AML328_d0_forComparative) and [AML328_d29_forComparative](https://github.com/ScialdoneLab/COMUNET/tree/COUMNET-dev/Tutorials/Tutorial_AML_comparative/AML328_d29_forComparative).
+If you prefere to skip tutorial 2_CellPhoneDBanalysis.ipynb, you can find the results in the cpdb_output subfolders of the [AML328_d0_forComparative](https://github.com/ScialdoneLab/COMUNET/tree/COUMNET-dev/Tutorials/Tutorial_AML_comparative/AML328_d0_forComparative) and [AML328_d29_forComparative](https://github.com/ScialdoneLab/COMUNET/tree/COUMNET-dev/Tutorials/Tutorial_AML_comparative/AML328_d29_forComparative).
+As mentioed above, COMUNET does not necessarily rely on the results of CellPhoneDB algorithm.
+You can use any algorithm of choise, which generates weight matrices, which represent how likely/strong is the interaction between two different cell types mediated by a given pair of proteins.

 The tutorial 3_ComparativeAnalysis.ipynb describes the COMUNET comparative analysis between communication patterns in a day 0 AML sample and the sample of the same patient at day 29 after therapy.